 Additionally, the unlicensed market represents huge potential for service providers.
 There is new technology set to capture a big part of the LPWAN market.
-However, mobile network operators must combine their offerings such that their end-customers (enterprises) can focus on the use cases rather than connectivity solutions.
+However, mobile network operators must combine their offerings such that their end-customers (enterprises) can focus on the Applications rather than connectivity solutions.

-The combination of LoRaWAN and Cellular IoT in the mobile network operator portfolio represents a huge opportunity for operators to build IoT offerings that address all the use cases but require building a horizontal platform that leverages both LoRaWAN and Cellular IoT.
+The combination of LoRaWAN and Cellular IoT in the mobile network operator portfolio represents a huge opportunity for operators to build IoT offerings that address all the Applications but require building a horizontal platform that leverages both LoRaWAN and Cellular IoT.

 When Will Enterprise Customers Demand both LoRaWAN and Cellular IoT?

 Consider a building management company that wants to deploy different IoT solutions within the same building.
 It’s impractical to replace all the sensors in the building with NB-IoT or LTE-M. It would be too expensive to put SIM cards and a Cellular IoT (C-IoT) module in a sensor that’s active only a few times daily to send few bytes of data (e.g. humidity or pressure sensors).

 Such low-cost, low-power sensor requirements are better addressed by unlicensed solutions such as LoRaWAN.
 Cellular IoT technologies would, however, be necessary in, for example, a motion detecting sensor activating a camera that sends a live stream of photo or video if a burglar alarm were to go off in the building.